-The U.S. Department of Agriculture’s Natural Resources Conservation Service is accepting applications from Delaware farmers and landowners interested in installing conservation practices on agricultural lands to help restore critical wildlife habitat of the American black duck.
+The U.S. Department of Agriculture’s Natural Resources Conservation Service is seeking applications from Delaware farmers and landowners interested in installing conservation practices on agricultural lands to restore critical wildlife habitat of the American Black Duck.

-This targeted habitat restoration effort will benefit the northern pintail, mallard, teal and more than 25 other waterfowl and wildlife species.
-The targeted conservation practices will also improve water quality and help producers facing saltwater intrusion to improve the condition of their crop fields.
+This habitat restoration effort will have far-reaching benefits for the northern pintail, mallard, teal and more than 25 other waterfowl and wildlife species.
+The targeted conservation practices will also improve water quality and help producers with saltwater intrusion or marginal cropland convert their land into valuable waterfowl habitat.

 The American black duck is a regionally-identified target species for the Working Lands for Wildlife initiative, a collaborative approach to conserving habitat for declining species on farms and working forests.
 NRCS staff worked with Ducks Unlimited to develop strategies to address habitat loss and with Black Duck Joint Venture to identify priority areas.
 The Nature Conservancy, the National Fish and Wildlife Foundation, the U.S. Fish and Wildlife Service and state wildlife agencies are leading partners to conserve and restore black duck habitat.

 NRCS accepts applications on a continuous basis but makes funding selections at specific times throughout the year.
 Interested landowners and producers are encouraged to contact their local NRCS office as soon as possible to be among the first considered for funding.

 For more, call 245-3235 or email email@example.com; contact local USDA service center in Sussex County, 856-3990, ext.
 3; in Kent County, 741-2600, ext.
 3; and in New Castle County, 832-3100, ext.
 3.; or visit de.nrcs.usda.gov.